ches/docker-kafka/README.md

   Maps to Kafka's `log.retention.hours`.
 The number of hours to keep a log file before deleting it.
+- `KAFKA_OFFSETS_RETENTION_MINUTES=1440`

+  Maps to Kafka's `offsets.retention.minutes`.
+The number of minutes to keep an offset for a consumer group before deleting it.
 - `JAVA_RMI_SERVER_HOSTNAME=$KAFKA_ADVERTISED_HOST_NAME`

   Maps to the `java.rmi.server.hostname` JVM property, which is used to bind the